Get our FREE IIFYM Weight Loss Starter Guide

 Cardio Exercise: What’s The Best Method For Fat Loss?

 The new year is among us and with it many individuals are about to embark on a fat loss journey.
 However, many may be confused as to how to reach their fitness goals.
-They may be following an IIFYM approach to nutrition (if not, find out your macros here with the IIFYM calculator), but question what they should be doing in the gym.
+They may be following an IIFYM approach to nutrition (if not, find out your macros here with the IIFYM macro calculator), but question what they should be doing in the gym.

 Common questions related to cardio include: